-To no surprise, the NCAA extended their recruiting dead period through July 31st, across all Division I sports.
+To no surprise, the NCAA extended their baseball recruiting dead period through July 31st, across all Division I sports.
 They plan to revisit this decision again in late June or early July.
-As summer baseball leagues start back up in some states, a player’s in person exposure to Division I college baseball coaches will continue to be limited, due to the extension of the recruiting dead period.
+As some states start back up with summer baseball leagues, Division I college baseball coaches will continue to have limited in-person exposure to players.
+This is largely due to the extension of the recruiting dead period.
 There is good news though.
 Division II baseball programs will be able to partially resume their recruiting activities starting on June 1st.

-Simply put, players have a much shorter timeline to get recruited through the traditional methods of face-to-face contact and in person scouting.
-This is forcing coaches to revamp their recruiting tactics and rely on player video footage as they shift their efforts to remote recruiting.
-It’s hard to know when the restrictions will be lifted, but it means that a program’s unrestricted recruiting period will be much more condensed.
-The NCAA might extend their contact period by a few weeks, later into the fall, but it won’t be enough to make up for the lost time.
+Simply put, traditional methods of face-to-face contact and in person scouting give recruiters a much shorter timeline to recruit players.
+This is forcing coaches to revamp their recruiting tactics.
+They now rely on player video footage as they shift their efforts to remote recruiting.
+It’s hard to know when they will lift the restrictions.
+It means that the program will have to condense its recruiting period significantly.
+The NCAA might extend their contact period by a few weeks, later into the fall.
+It won’t be enough to make up for the lost time.

 Prospective college baseball players must adapt to these new recruiting tactics and guidelines.
-Being that Division I programs can only communicate with players via phone or writing, it’s an incredible opportunity to express your interest and reach out to coaches through email.
+Division I programs can only communicate with players via phone or writing.
+It’s an incredible opportunity now, more than ever, to express your interest and reach out to coaches through email.
 If you have video footage or a highlight reel, you should also consider sharing that.
-It makes sense to utilize the channels that college coaches are the most focused on right now, due to the restrictions.
+It makes sense to utilize the channels that college coaches are the most focused on right now.
 Additionally, during normal times, coaches have to juggle face-to-face visits, game scouting, and other recruiting duties.
 With the current limitations we’re finding that players are having more success engaging with coaches.

 If you’re interested in playing at the Division II level, it might be worth keeping an eye out for clinics or camps at colleges you are interested in.
 With the quiet period starting on June 1st for DII programs, this would be a great opportunity to play in front of a coach.
-Keep in mind, that the university would have to abide by local and state restrictions, so not all Division II programs would be able to take advantage of this opportunity.
+Keep in mind, that the university would have to abide by local and state restrictions.
+As a result, not all Division II programs would be able to take advantage of this opportunity.